 Our clients have a variety of different data formats, enterprise applications and infrastructures, and NantHealth solutions and component systems infrastructure and platforms, must support our clients' data formats and integrate with complex enterprise applications and infrastructures.
 Similarly, our connectivity devices and applications must interact with a wide variety of devices and data formats.
 If our platforms do not currently support a customer's required data format or appropriately integrate with a customer's applications and infrastructure, then we must configure our systems infrastructure to do so, which increases our expenses.
 Additionally, we do not control our clients' implementation schedules.
 As a result, if our clients do not allocate internal resources necessary to meet their implementation responsibilities or if we face unanticipated implementation difficulties, the implementation may be delayed.
 Further, our implementation capacity has at times constrained our ability to successfully implement our offering for our clients in a timely manner, particularly during periods of high demand.
-If the customer implementation process is not executed our offering, or not to use our offering beyond an initial period prior to their term commitment or, in some cases, revenue recognition could be delayed.
+If the customer implementation process is not executed successfully or if execution is delayed, we could incur significant costs, customers could become dissatisfied and decide not to increase usage of our offering, or not to use our offering beyond an initial period prior to their term commitment or, in some cases, revenue recognition could be delayed.
 In addition, competitors with more efficient operating models with lower implementation costs could penetrate our customer relationships.